- Chart

 Core Business Areas

-- Pratt & Whitney: Designs, manufactures, and services aircraft engines and auxiliary power systems for commercial, military, and business aircraft.
+- Pratt & Whitney: Designs, manufactures, and services aircraft engines for commercial, military, and business aircraft.
+It is a leading provider of jet engines for a wide range of aircraft, from large commercial airliners to advanced military fighter jets.

 Leadership and Structure